blechschmidt/fakeroute/README.md

 # fakeroute

-Fakeroute allows you to insert fake IPv4 and IPv6 hops between the last real hop and your server by making use of IP address spoofing.
-It only supports Linux.
-Obviously, this is just a fun project.
-Do not use it for anything serious.
+Fakeroute allows you to insert fake IPv4 and IPv6 hops between the last real hop and your Linux server by making use of IP address spoofing.

 ## Setup